 Herb Magic: Bountiful Burdock

-When I moved into my little cottage in the woods two years ago, one of the things I fell in love with was the abundance of plant life on the property that was ready for me to forage.
+When I moved into my little cottage in the woods three years ago, one of the things I fell in love with was the abundance of plant life on the property that was ready for me to forage.
 While derping around on my hillside, I noticed a lot of prickly little balls (get your minds outta the gutter, you filthy heathens) attaching themselves to my socks, shorts, and the dog.
 Naturally, I thought to myself, “Self, we gotta figure this one out.”
 They looked like thistles… sort of… but weren’t.
 Turns out I’ve got a bumper crop of burdock growing right in my back yard.
 It’s one of those cool herbs that I’ve used magically for years, but had never seen it growing… and now it’s all up in my business.

 Burdock has a long history as a medicinal herb, so when it comes to magic, it’s super useful for healing work.
 Michelle Gruben over at Grove & Grotto points out, “Burdock is employed mainly for cleansing and protective magick.
 Like many witchy herbs, its magickal functions appear to be connected to its history as a medicinal plant.
 Burdock is a natural diuretic reputed to cleanse the urine and purify the blood—hence, its use in formulas to “flush out” negativity.”